 Conversely, reviews on Capterra describe Concur customer service teams as “outsourced and unqualified to do much more than read from a script,” or impossible to get ahold of in the first place.
 Other reviews describe Concur software as “not friendly,” “unpredictable,” and “poor quality,” while reviews describe Lola’s platform as “an easy, simple and functional interface” and having “everything in one place.”

 While some corporate travel management services operate on annual subscriptions, most charge for each transaction (e.g., $10 per trip per traveler).
-In addition to bookings, TMCs operating on a transaction model charge additional fees for customer service, rebookings, and cancelations.
+In addition to booking fees, TMCs operating on a transaction model charge additional fees for customer service, rebookings, and cancelations.
 Since this unpredictable pricing model can accumulate significant individual expenses, making total cost exorbitant, companies should prioritize subscription services.

 Lola.com and Concur differ significantly in pricing strategies.
 While Concur doesn’t share its pricing details publicly, Lola’s pricing model is outlined clearly on the website.
 Lola’s subscription price is transparent and flat, based on the number of employees in a company.